 - Yellowing of his gums

 Liver disease in dogs is fairly common.
 The liver is the body’s filter.
 It works harder than even the kidneys.
 And it needs to work hard to purify the blood.
 The liver also helps with digestion.
-So, when it’s not working, things can get bad fast.
+So it is vital to keep it working properly for the health of your furbaby.

-Those last two were pretty horrible.
-But the good news is that both are manageable.
-Your vet can treat them.
-And your dog can live a long, happy, waggy-tail life.
+I admit that those last two were pretty horrible sounding.
+Luckily though, the good news is that both are highly manageable and treatable by your vet.
+Which of course means your dog can live a long, happy, tail waggin’ life.

-The key is early detection.
-So, if you suspect a problem, make the call to the vet.
+As with any issue, the key is early detection.
+So, if you suspect a problem, call the vet.
 Your Fur-Baby will thank you with puppy kisses.

 Sinusitis or Rhinitis are usually lesser issues.